t-renault/itpseq/docs/user_guide/preprocessing.rst

     nnn15_tcx3.assembled.fastq

 .. _naming:

 Naming conventions
 ------------------

-``itpseq`` relies on filenames to match and load data files.
+``itpseq`` relies on filenames to :ref:`automatically load<auto_loading>` data files and match the references.
 Although not strictly required we recommend to use filenames without spaces and with short descriptors of the sample properties and groups.

 For instance, we use ``nnn15`` as a prefix to indicate that a random NNN15 library was used.
 In case of an antibiotic treatment vs no-antibiotic control we